Real-Time Streaming plugin

 ---|---|

-sdpUrl |
+sdpUrl required |

 The SDP URL listed on the Overview tab for your WebRTC stream in Wowza Video. |

-applicationName |
+applicationName required |

 The value from the Application field on the Overview tab for your WebRTC stream in Wowza Video. |

-streamName |
+streamName required |

 The value from the Stream Name field on the Overview tab for your WebRTC stream in Wowza Video. |

-token (optional) |
+token optional |

 Refers to the optional token authentication available in Wowza Video.
-This is different than the top-level product or player token . |
+This is different than the top-level product or player token used for licensing. |

-An example configuration looks like this:
+configuration for Wowza Video looks like this:

-flowplayer("#player", {
+const player = flowplayer("#player", {

 src: {